leoherzog/WundergroundStationForwarder/README.md

     <details>
       <summary>OpenWeatherMap</summary>

-      Send to [OpenWeatherMap](https://openweathermap.org/stations).
-Creation of an OpenWeatherMap station must be done by API, not on the OpenWeatherMap website.
+      Creation of a new OpenWeatherMap station must be done by API, not on the OpenWeatherMap website.
 More information is available in [the OpenWeatherMap Station API documentation](https://openweathermap.org/stations#create_station).
 The basic concept for what must be done is available in the `createNewOWMStation_()` function.
 Remove the `_` character from the name of that function to make it selectable from the `▷ Run` button in the toolbar.
-If you do so, make sure you note your new station's ID and other details in the log after running!
-Then:
+If you do so, make sure you note your new station's ID and other details in the log (available in the Executions tab in the sidebar after running!), then:

       - Set `updateOpenWeatherMap` to `true` on Line 46
       - Set `openWeatherMapAPIKey` to your [API Key](https://home.openweathermap.org/api_keys) on Line 47